acdha/restful-bag-server/RESTful Bag Store.rst

     #.
 Create the container:
         Client POSTs to ``/bags``:
             :id: unique bag identifier
+            :version: optional client-suggested version, which the server may choose to use

         Server returns 201 pointing to the upload location, which may be the final destination e.g. ``/bags/:id:/versions/:version-id:/`` or